kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 The build script will use the FindBugs Eclipse Plugin and the fb-contrib that you **have installed**, so if (like me), you have a dev version of either, those won't be built on.
 Additionally, the launch configuration will use the workspace version of fb-contrib, but the installed version of the FindBugs Eclipse Plugin.
 You can easily make a launch configuration that uses the version from your workspace if you want.

 Not sure where to start?
-How about [this tutorial on making a quickfix](http://kjlubick.github.io/blog/post/3?building-your-first-eclipse-quick-fix)?
+How about [this tutorial on making a quickfix](http://kjlubick.github.io/blog/post/3?building-your-first-eclipse-quick-fix) and [its follow up tutorial](http://kjlubick.github.io/blog/post/4?a-slightly-more-advanced-quickfix)?

 ##License##
 [FindBugs](http://findbugs.sourceforge.net/downloads.html), the [FindBugs Eclipse plugin](http://findbugs.sourceforge.net/downloads.html) and [fb-contrib](https://github.com/mebigfatguy/fb-contrib) are all released under the [LGPL license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)#fulltext).
 This project relies on the compiled, released versions of each of those libraries.
 These libraries, and their source code, can be found by following the links provided.